League Against Usury: Posterity

 On July 9, 1933, at his home on Sfântul Constantin Street 4, Antonescu had set up another organization, the (allegedly fascist) Guard for the Defense of Private Property (GAPP).
 This group protested against Vaida's return to insolvency legislation, and advanced the reduction of all debts by 75%; it welcomed in members of all ethnicities and creeds, also allowing them to be simultaneously members of any political party.
 By the time of its inaugural congress in September 1933, the GAPP had recruited Frecôt and Sterian, and was receiving visits from PUA delegates.
 By November, it had signed up to a platform of the Debtors' Movement, formed around Constantin Garoflid.
+Around that time, Ion G. Duca, as the National Liberal Prime Minister, signed an order banning the Iron Guard.
+This prompted Filipescu to remark that the Guard was not in fact worse than "Nolică's leagues, who have been infecting this country for more than three years".

 The GAPP eventually participated in the December 1933 election as part of Argetoianu's PUA-led alliance.
 Isac presented himself in that race as a PȚ-L candidate—though the PNL government had him arrested, again on charges of sedition, for having encouraged "class conflict".
 An association called League Against Usury still existed in 1934 in Bucharest, collaborating with the API and as part of the FAU.
 They shared a building on Carol Street 62.
 The rival GAPP was also attested on October 7, 1934, when it held congress at its new headquarters in Dudești (Calea Dudești 85).
 By February 1936, N. C. Georgescu and Pavelescu-Dimo had joined a General Association of Debtors, which had poet Nicolae Mihăescu-Nigrim as its president.

 Iarca had reemerged in late 1935 as an organizer of vintagers and vine growers in Buzău County, leading as many as 6,000 in a protest against the spirits monopoly.
 In May of that year, Aristică Magherescu, as the PUA vice president, organized a rally of the PUA section in Gorj, electing Iarca as that organization's county leader.
 Sterie Ionescu, meanwhile, founded a Front of Debtors, and, in 1935, sought to reestablish the National Agrarian Party.
 In 1937, he was publishing the political gazette Buretele, which engaged in a violent polemic with the PNȚ.
 The latter responded by alleging that Buretele was a front for the PNL government, and by publishing Ionescu's bankruptcy records.